sergeytulyakov/FaceCept3D/README.md

 	The rest is configured in the Project Properties files.
 If something doesn't work feel free to inspect the *.props files in the Config folder.
 If you want to use your versions of the dependencies, you will have to change the *.props files.

 	Open 3dheadposeestimation.sln using your version of Visual Studio and try to build.
-If you have a newer Visual Studio that 2010, *do not convert the solution to a newer toolchain*.
-Since the dependencies are build with msvc2010-win64 it will not link.
+If you have a newer Visual Studio than 2010, **do not agree to convert the solution to a newer toolchain**, since the dependencies are built with msvc2010-win64 it will not link.

 ### What to do next